natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 # output log file until pattern or timeout is reached

 # define some variables
-pattern='Server startup' # extended regex that matches the server's startup message timeout=300              # the time to wait for the server to start up, in seconds
+pattern='Server startup' # regex that matches the service's startup message timeout=300              # number of seconds to wait for service to start

 # launch a process in the background that will time out eventually
 sleep "$timeout" &